FereshtehNo/FereshtehNo/README.md

 I'm a **PhD researcher in Bioinformatics at the University of Tehran**, working at the intersection of **computational biology, structural bioinformatics, artificial intelligence, machine learning, and deep learning**.

-My research focuses on developing and applying computational and AI-driven approaches for **protein structure, function, dynamics, design, and engineering**.
+My research focuses on developing and applying computational and AI-driven approaches for **protein structure, function, dynamics, design, and engineering**, as well as building **reproducible bioinformatics and deep-learning pipelines using Python and Google Colab**.

-I am particularly interested in **deep learning models for de novo protein design and protein engineering**, as well as the computational design and discovery of **plastic-degrading enzymes** and other biocatalysts for **green biotechnology and sustainable industrial applications**.
+I am particularly interested in **deep learning models for de novo protein design and protein engineering**, alongside the computational design and discovery of **plastic-degrading enzymes** and other biocatalysts for **green biotechnology, sustainable bioprocessing, and environmentally friendly industrial applications**.

 ---